CLU-MSCP/bedics/index.md

 <br>

-### MSCP Curriculum for Fall 2018
+### Tentative MSCP Curriculum beginning Fall 2018

-In the first year, students take courses that provide them with a firm foundation in statistical computing, use of R, and also ethics in the conduct of research in psychology and the social and behavioral sciences.
+In the first year, students take courses that provide them with a firm foundation in statistical computing, use of R, experimental methods and also ethics in the conduct of research in psychology and the social and behavioral sciences.

-Students are **not required** to have *any* prerequisite advanced training in statistics or R for admission to the program.
-The goal of the program is provide students with the capability of conducting research and data science in ways that are not traditionally taught in psychology.

 #### Year One